universalweb/Network/README.md

 |[Sentivate](https://sentivate.com) - [Twitter](https://twitter.com/sentivate) - [Arity](https://arity.company)|
 ---
 #### Experimental Branch of the Sentivate Network
-- This code base release is focused on the client/server modules & extending into core systems.
+- This code base release is focused on the client/server modules, extending into core systems, & Browser.
 - UDSP in this branch does not include reliability and is for local network testing only.
 - NPM run server starts up a basic Universal Web Server
 - NPM run start will simulate a client to server UDSP connection in the Universal Web Browser (UWB).